 Best for Families: Plaza Beach Hotel Beachfront Resort

 Families adore the Plaza Beach Hotel Beachfront Resort for its spacious rooms, lengthy list of amenities, and proximity to fun activities like boogie boarding, parasailing, paddleboarding, aqua biking, and kayaking.
-In fact, the Plaza Beach was recently named the best hotel in St. Pete Beach in honor of the city’s 60th anniversary.
+In fact, in 2017 the Plaza Beach was named the best hotel in St. Pete Beach in honor of the city’s 60th anniversary.

 The quaint, 39-suite property, nestled right on a private beach, has tons of family-friendly amenities: a sizeable heated outdoor pool overlooking the ocean, a state-of-the-art fitness center, an arcade room, shuffleboard, mini-golf, corn-hole toss, and even human-sized chess.
 The Plaza Beach’s accommodations are all roomy suites with full kitchens, so families with multiple kiddos will undoubtedly relish having the extra space.
 Everything — all the best grocery stores, restaurants, and shops in St. Pete — is within walking distance of the hotel, which means that traveling families don’t have to go far to eat a meal, do some souvenir shopping, or pick up snacks for a day at the beach.